 Additionally, there is a new Polyethylene product manufactured to fill the gaps under the various different profiles of roof laminates.
 The manufacturer is ProTecho, and the products are available at most of the larger building suppliers.

-The writer, Tom Rosenberger has lived and worked in Costa Rica for 25 years have done and from his travels throughout the country inspecting property and construction he has acquired a wealth of knowledge about living and doing business in Costa Rica.
+The writer, Tom Rosenberger has lived and worked in Costa Rica since 1993 and from his travels throughout the country inspecting property and construction he has acquired a wealth of knowledge about living and doing business in Costa Rica.
 If you have questions or would like to schedule an inspection click here.